copperwater/xNetHack/doc/xnh-changelog-8.0.md

 - Vampires will not move onto sinks, including if they are shapeshifted.
 - Foocubi gain a level when they drain one of yours, making future encounters less likely to go well for you.
+- Magic portals are never hidden; they are readily visible like holes are.

 ### Interface changes